tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/profile_integrations/0-intro.md

 ### 3. Create a datasource

-After connecting with Optimizely you should [create a Datasource](/rest/customer_profiles#create-dcpdatasource) in Optimizely.
+After connecting with Optimizely, you should [create a Datasource](/rest/customer_profiles#create-dcpdatasource) in Optimizely.
 This will be the location for all of your application's customer data.
-This allows you to send customer data to Optimizely grouped by source of Data.
-You can create as many datasources as you have different sources of data.
+This allows you to send customer data to Optimizely, by Datasource, without worrying about the relationship of customers across datasources.

-Every DCP service account will have a datasource created by default for Optimizely data.

 ### 4. Register Attributes

 Register Attributes for the Datasource with [Create Attribute](/rest/customer-profiles#create-dcpattribute).
-Without registering Attributes, you will not be able to send actual Customer Profile data to Optimizely.
+Attributes must be registered prior to Customer Profile data being added to that Datasource.

 ### 5. Upload data

-Next, use [Write Customer Profile](/rest/customer_profiles#create-customer-profile) to upload Attribute values for the Attributes you registered.
-You can also use [Bulk Upload](/rest/customer_profiles#bulk) to upload attribute data in bulk.
+Next, use [Write Customer Profile](/rest/customer_profiles#create-customer-profile) to upload Attribute values for the registered Attributes.
+You can also use [Bulk Upload](/rest/customer_profiles#bulk) to upload attribute data in the form of a bulk CSV (comma-separated values) drop.

 ### 6. QA integration